ptk2006/DevOps_online_Kharkiv_2021Q4/final_project/readme.md

 All tasks should be positive complete.

-Outputs should include public IP addresses, fqdn for each VM and sensetive private key for ssh connections.
+Outputs should include public IP addresses, fqdn for each VM, fqdn for load balancer and sensetive private key for ssh connections.

-Open http web page port 8080 for jenkins host
+Open http web page port 8080 for jenkins host/

-Open http web pages port 80 for all other fqdn.
-You should see they ip addresses on pages content.
+Open http web page port 80 for load balancer fqdn.
+You should see ip address and name VM traffic on which is transfered by load balancer.